taq/delayedmail/README.markdown

 The data store used are just regular plain text files.
 They are stored on the `path` configured above.
 On that dir there will be another two subdirs:

-- `delivery` where the queued messages are
+- `delivery` where the queued messages are.
 - `sent`, where the messages are moved *after* `Sender` send them.
+- `error`, where the messages are moved if there are some errors on them.

 ## How to use it